 Starting at the lower-division level, the BADAS program includes a core curriculum that all students are required to complete.
 This core includes foundational courses covering all facets of the Digital Arts & Sciences (DAS).
-Students gain proficiency in a range of relevant technologies, strengthen their ability to collaborate and communicate, and are given the opportunity to apply design concepts and critical thinking skills across multiple disciplines.
+Students gain proficiency in a range of relevant technologies, strengthen their ability to collaborate and communicate, and are allowed to apply design concepts and critical thinking skills across multiple disciplines.

-Students choose elective courses from the Institute's current offerings in Experience Design & Production, Animation, Game Design.BADAS Core
+Students entering Fall 2020 or later, choose elective courses from the Institute's current offerings in Experience Design & Production, Animation, Game Design.BADAS Core

 Develops appreciation and basic fluency in the application of visual and design literacy into emergent forms of digital media.
 Historical and theoretical perspectives inform hands-on learning across topics including pre-visualization and storyboarding in static and time-based media, and the critical analysis of contemporary and iconic visual storytelling.